 In 2011, Global Facility for Disaster Reduction and Recovery (GFDRR) launched the Open Data for Resilience Initiative (OpenDRI) to apply the concepts of the global open data movement to the challenges of reducing vulnerability to natural hazards and the impacts of climate change.
 OpenDRI supports World Bank Regional Disaster Risk Management Teams to build capacity and long-term ownership of open data projects with client countries that are tailored to meet specific needs and goals of stakeholders.
 OpenDRI engages with client governments in three main areas:

 To increase public access to risk information, OpenDRI engages in dialogue with governments on the value of open data through working groups and pilot projects that evolve into long-term locally owned open data projects.
-OpenDRI provides technical solutions and assistance for the project implementation through GeoNode, a free and open source data sharing platform.
+OpenDRI provides technical solutions for project implementation through GeoNode, a free and open source data sharing platform.
+The Open Data for Resilience Index is an online tool where anyone can track and assess open data related to natural hazards.
 Explore Projects

 To engage communities in the creation of accurate and timely data about the rapidly evolving urban and rural environments where they live, OpenDRI works with governments and local communities to utilize simple, collaborative, crowdsourced mapping tools such as OpenStreetMap (OSM).
 OpenDRI has also created and is supervising the Open Cities Project that facilitates community-mapping activities.
 Explore Projects